pmandalsecurdi/gha/README.md

-# Okta Application Onboarding with Terraform
+# Okta Application Onboarding with Terraform1

 This project automates the onboarding of various application types into Okta using Terraform and a YAML input file.